The answer, of course, is multifaceted.

 Does a ‘sporty’ gene exist?

-In attempt to find correlations between specific genetic traits and athletic performance, researchers have conducted genome-wide association studies (GWAS) to investigate the genetic make-up of elite athletes.
+In an attempt to find correlations between specific genetic traits and athletic performance, researchers have conducted genome-wide association studies (GWAS) to investigate the genetic code of elite athletes.

-The results indicate that athletic performance is likely shaped by a complex interplay of genetic factors, rather than a singular beneficial gene.
-Furthermore, genes can be categorised into sub-groups which influence different areas of athletic ability, such as endurance, power, and baseline fitness.
+The results indicate that athletic performance is likely shaped by a complex interplay of genetic factors rather than a singular beneficial gene.
+Furthermore, genetic testing for athletes can categorise genes into sub-groups that influence different areas of athletic ability, such as endurance, power, and baseline fitness.

 In this regard, lifestyle genetic testing can provide a competitive edge to athletes through individualised feedback on their genetic strengths and limitations.

-Moreover, as increased biological knowledge tends to enhance the power of prediction, DNA profiling can be used to inform exercise design and optimise performance potential.
+Moreover, as biological knowledge increases, so does the power of prediction.
+DNA profiling can be used to inform exercise design and optimise performance potential.

 The suggested scope of DNA influence sparks enough interest for deeper investigation